alphasoc/nfr/README.md

 # Namescore
 **Namescore** is a lightweight Linux client used to capture DNS query events from a network and submit them to _api.alphasoc.net_ for processing.
 The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).

-Upon processing, alert data is returned by Namescore in JSON format, describing the threats and policy violatinons.
+Upon processing, alert data is returned in JSON format to `stdout`, describing the threats and policy violatinons.

 ## Prerequisites
 Namescore requires the development library for `libpcap`.
 Installation steps are as follows (as _root_).